izabelakalenik/Plantie-frontend/README.md

 ## Features

-- Capture or upload a photo of a plant leaf.
+- Capture or upload a photo of a plant leaf
-- Detect visible symptoms like spots, mold, discoloration, dryness, overwatering, or pests.
+- Detect visible symptoms like spots, mold, discoloration, dryness, overwatering, or pests
-- Receive a prediction of the most probable disease and treatment suggestions.
+- Receive a prediction of the most probable disease and treatment suggestions
-- Fast and lightweight AI model with high accuracy (95.7%).
+- Fast and lightweight AI model

 ---